 Prepayments and Accruals

-Make sure that expenses that are immediately deductible have been deducted see prepayment rules at www.ato.gov.au.
+Make sure that expenses that are immediately deductible have been deducted see prepayment rules at http://www.ato.gov.au.

 Fixed Asset Register

-The register should be reconciled with the ledger balances of fixed assets to ensure that any new assets have been recorded and disposals appropriately treated.
-Year-end depreciation or amortisation adjusting entries will need to be done or provided by yourAccountant.
+The register should be reconciled with the ledger balances of fixed assets.
+This ensures that any new assets have been recorded and disposals appropriately treated.
+Year-end depreciation or amortisation adjusting entries will need to be done or provided by your Accountant.

 Profit and Loss Statement

 Analyse your profit and loss and budget versus actual variances.
 Explain any deviations.
 Use this information in preparing the upcoming year’s budget.

 A lot of companies under budget on critical areas such as training and marketing.
 Your business needs to have enough funds set aside for critical projects.
 Certain expenses such as your tax liability can already be estimated from your accounts.
-Variances can also explain and highlight areas where your business performed well or badly?
+Variances can also explain and highlight areas where your business performed well or not so well.
 Can you improve, salvage or do you need to abandon certain projects?

 Budget and Cash Forecast

-Create a budget for the New year.
+Create a budget for the New Year.
 Budgets should be made concurrent to your goals and strategy.
 A Cash forecast for the year should also be prepared based on your budgeted revenues this allows you to maintain control over your cash flow.
 Throughout the year you should be monitoring and be analysing any variances.